InstitutionalGrammar/IG-Book/features.md

 <details>
   <summary>Ontological consistency</summary><br/>

-Ontological consistency describes the unambiguous characterization of the function linkage of components in institutional statements with respect to each and/or the institutional setting.
-A specific refinement introduced in the IG 2.0 is the distinction between activation conditions and execution constraints as part of a statement specification.<br/>
+Ontological consistency describes the unambiguous characterization of the functional linkage of components in institutional statements with respect to each and/or the institutional setting (for more details, see Section 3.1 of the book).
+A specific refinement introduced in the IG 2.0 is the distinction between activation conditions and execution constraints as part of a statement specification.

 </details>